rallawy/rallawy/README.md

 - 👋 Hi, I’m Raya
-- Communication and Infromation Sciences graduate from the the University of Groningen in the Netherlands
+- Communication and Information Sciences graduate from the University of Groningen

 <!---